Dillon Brooks NBA Preview vs. the Nuggets

 Dillon Brooks Insights vs. the Nuggets

-- Brooks is responsible for attempting 11.6% of his team's field goal attempts this season with 10.2 per game.
+- Brooks is responsible for taking 11.7% of his team's field goal attempts this season with 10.2 per game.

-- Brooks' opponents, the Nuggets, have a middling offensive tempo, ranking 19th in the NBA with 99.6 possessions per game, while his Rockets average the fewest possessions per game with 100.1.
+- The Rockets average the fewest possessions per game with 99.8.
+His opponents, the Nuggets, have one of the fastest tempos, ranking ninth with 100.2 possessions per contest.

-- Defensively, the Nuggets are ranked seventh in the NBA, allowing 108.8 points per contest.
+- Giving up 108.9 points per contest, the Nuggets are the seventh-ranked squad in the NBA on defense.

-- Conceding 42.3 rebounds per contest, the Nuggets are the sixth-ranked squad in the NBA.
+- On the glass, the Nuggets are ranked eighth in the league, giving up 42.6 rebounds per contest.

-- The Nuggets concede 24.6 assists per game, sixth-ranked in the league.
+- Looking at assists, the Nuggets have given up 24.8 per game, ninth in the NBA.

-- In terms of 3-pointers, the Nuggets have given up 10.4 makes per game, second in the league.
+- Giving up 10.4 made 3-pointers per contest, the Nuggets are the second-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!